iledarn/website-addons/website_sale_autopay/doc/index.rst

 =====

 * Put some products in your shopping cart from website shop
 * Pay for them.
-You can use test paypal payments for that https://odoo-development.readthedocs.io/en/latest/dev/tests/paypal.html
+You can use test paypal payments for that purpose https://odoo-development.readthedocs.io/en/latest/dev/tests/paypal.html
-* From `Sale / Sale Order` find sale order representing your test shopping
+* From ``Sale / Sale Order`` find sale order representing your test shopping
-* You can see that the sale order have invoice and it is already in `paid` state
+* You can see that the sale order have invoice and it is already in ``paid`` state